*This post may contain affiliate links.

 Here are the top three misconceptions about teaching languages to young children that I encounter regularly:

 Myth #1: It is best to wait until children are older to learn a foreign language.
-This is probably the most pervasive myth about language learning in our culture, and in large part, our institutionalized educational system is largely to blame for its continued existence.
-Given that most students don’t begin language study until middle or even high school, many Americans believe that this is naturally the best time to do so—even though language learning research says the opposite.
-And this is actually great news for homeschoolers—because we can study whatever subject we want whenever we want to!
-We don’t have to wait until the school tells us that it’s time to start learning French...we can go ahead and just start doing it if that’s what our family wants to learn.
+This is probably the most pervasive myth about language learning in our culture, and in large part, our institutionalized educational system is to blame for its continued existence.
+Given that most students don’t begin language study until middle or even high school, many Americans assume that this is naturally the best time to do so—even though language learning research says the opposite.
+And this is actually great news for homeschoolers—because we are the ones who decide what to study and when!
+We don’t have to wait until our school system tells us that it’s time to start learning French...we can go ahead and just start doing it if that’s what our family wants to learn.

 Myth #2: Children who learn two languages at once will never learn either well.
 Again, patently false.
-The latest research actually shows that children who speak more than one language are actually more verbally adept than those who are monolingual.
-Now, it is true that some children who learn a second language at a young age experience what is known as a “silent period”—but this generally happens with children who are growing up in fully bilingual homes, not children who are learning a language as a homeschool student.
+The latest research shows that children who speak more than one language are actually more verbally adept than those who are monolingual.
+Now, it is true that some children who learn a second language at a young age may experience what is known as a “silent period”—but this generally happens with children who are growing up in fully bilingual homes, not children who are learning a language in.a homeschool environment.